FOR IMMEDIATE RELEASE:

 Chief Executive Officer

-James River Association applauds the City of Richmond for
+James River Association applauds Governor McAuliffe for signing Coal Ash Bill

 ABOUT THE JAMES RIVER ASSOCIATION: